Accounting Standards for Private Enterprises (ASPE)

 Stay informed of new standards and recent changes to Accounting Standards for Private Enterprises (ASPE) together with Exposure drafts.
 Please also see the webinars, training courses and resources from the relevant standard-setting boards under the Resources tab for each item as well as ASPE non-authoritative guidance.

-- Revised standards: accounting for common control combinations
+- Revised standards: Accounting for common control combinations

-- New accounting guideline – customer’s accounting for cloud computing arrangements
+- New accounting guideline – Customer’s accounting for cloud computing arrangements

 What's new?